malturki/k-kak/README.md

 Basic syntax highlighting for K ([the K Framework](https://github.com/kframework/k)) in the [Kakoune text editor](https://kakoune.org).

+**NOTE: This is now maintained in the [K Editor Support Github repository](https://github.com/kframework/k-editor-support/tree/master/k-kak).
+Please refer to that repository for the latest version, or for reporting issues or suggesting improvements.**

 ## Overview

 Syntax highlighting definitions are given in the file `k.kak`.
 The file  defines different highlighting